eonarheim/eonarheim.github.io/docs/sprite.md

 -------------

 Sets the origin for any translations relative to the parent coordinates.
-For example, if this sprite is added to an actor then rotation and scaling will be done relative to that actor.
+For example, if this sprite is added to an actor, then rotation and scaling will be done relative to that actor.

 To transform about the center of an actor use the following code:
 {% highlight javascript%}